-Digital isn’t a marketing strategy anymore, with the health risk to older Americans driving boomers to try out the virtual experiences that they have been avoiding.
+Digital isn’t a marketing strategy anymore.
 Open houses need to be conducted virtually, and applications, processing, underwriting and closings all require a work-from-home workforce to get the job done.

-Homeowners that have experienced a steady stream of marketing about easy, online lending have come to expect their lenders to communicate with them via their mobile devices.
+Homeowners that have experienced a stream of marketing about online lending have come to expect their lenders to communicate with them via their mobile devices.

 The Review Amplifiers: Google and Facebook

 We call them review amplifiers because they exert an inordinate amount of influence on the digital world, both in terms of visibility and review.
 Google is by far the most important place to focus your attention – especially your Google My Business listing.
 According to industry research, a business’s Profile is the most important factor influencing its visibility in local search.

 In essence, a Google Business Profile is an important jumping off point for people to learn about your business.
 Mortgage lending businesses need to turn their business listings into content powerhouses, with customer Q&As and descriptive content about their services.